gbv/paia/paia.md

 Unknown document URIs and failed attempts to request, renew, or cancel a document MUST NOT result in a [request error](#request-errors).
 Instead they are indicated by a document error with field `error`.
-Form and type of document errors are not specified, so clients SHOULD use these messages for display only.
+Form and type of document errors are not specified, so clients SHOULD use these notifications for display only.

-If `condition` is given, a PAIA server MUST also include a document error for the same document, for instance the error message "confirmation required".
+If `condition` is given, a PAIA server MUST also include a document error for the same document, for instance the error notification "confirmation required".
 This allows PAIA clients without support of [conditions and conformations] to treat conditions as simple, unrecoverable document errors.